zhongyy/Unequal-Training-for-Deep-Face-Recognition-with-Long-Tailed-Noisy-Data/README.md

 2. Our method need two stage training, therefore the code is also stepwise.
 I will be happy if my humble code would help you.
 If there are questions or issues, please let me know.

+## Note:

+1. Our method is appropriate for the noisy data with long-tailed distribution such as MF2 training dataset.
+When the training data is good, like MS1M and VGGFace2, [InsightFace](https://github.com/deepinsight/insightface) is more suitable.

+2. We use the last arcface model (best performance) to find the third type noise.
+Next we drop the fc weight of the last arcface model, then finetune from it using NR loss (adding a reweight term by putting more confidence in the prediction of the training model).

+3. The second stage training process need very careful manual tuning.
+We provide our training log for reference.

 ### Prepare the code and the data.

 1. Install `MXNet` with GPU support (Python 2.7).